Sacred Healing Practices with the

 These two worlds merged for me in my Doctor of Nursing Practice program.
 I graduated from the University of Minnesota's DNP program in the specialty of Integrative Health and Healing in 2019.
 This program, affiliated with the Center for Spirituality and Healing, trains students in healing modalities (Reiki, aromatherapy, acupressure, guided imagery, meditation), systems level thinking and skills (research, leadership, nursing theory, quality improvement, systems design), and provides clinical opportunities to incorporate integrative care both at the patient and systems levels, in order to realign our healthcare system with the core value of caring.

 One developing area of nursing practice that I am particularly passionate about is sacred medicine work.
 Traditional cultures have used sacred plants for millennia (such as ayahuasca, peyote, huachuma, iboga, psilocybin mushrooms and many others) to connect with Spirit and for personal and communal healing.
-Western medicine is rediscovering the power of sacred medicine practices and the last decade has seen a renaissance in research on psilocybin, LSD, and MDMA for treatment of depression, PTSD, addiction, and existential anxiety related to serious illness.
+Western medicine is rediscovering the power of sacred medicine practices and the last decade has seen a resurgence in research on psilocybin, MDMA and ketamine for treatment of depression, PTSD, addiction, and existential anxiety related to serious illness.
 I have contributed to this research as a study guide for NYU’s Psilocybin Cancer Anxiety trials, holding space for participants' healing journeys with psilocybin, including preparation and integration, and have published articles in the American Journal of Nursing and the Journal of Holistic Nursing.
 I believe that nursing is uniquely positioned to bridge the worlds of traditional wisdom and modern medicine in order to safely and effectively bring these powerful healing allies to the people that they can serve, for the betterment of humanity.
 I am currently a learning facilitator for Synthesis Institute's Psychedelic Practitioner Training Program, I have written and spoken about psychedelics in nursing and am currently offering a continuing education granting, introductory course for nurses - Nursing & Sacred Medicine: Introduction to Psychedelic Therapy - learn more at nursingsacredmedicine.thinkific.com.

 Publications & Media